 Before you launch your ABM campaign, take a moment to think about who that customer is.
 Consider factors such as possible ROI, overall fit, and potential to grow with you in the future.
 Doing this will help you ensure that you’re investing time engaging and nurturing accounts that will convert into customers, as well as improve your ability to retain them as such from year to year.

 2. Make Sure to Nurture the Entire Team

-When creating your ABM nurturing campaign, think about when each key stakeholder will be involved in the decision making process.
+When creating your ABM strategy, think about when each key stakeholder will be involved in the decision-making process and nurture them appropriately.
 And, since some individuals involved in the buying process may have different priorities, thinking of who’s involved and when will also help you come up with an appropriate cadence so that your message doesn’t get lost due to poor timing.

 Speaking of delivering the right message at the right time, having a clear content strategy is crucial to account-based marketing success.
 Not everybody has the same pain points or the same way of consuming information, so your content shouldn’t be a catchall just because you’re dealing with an account.

 When deciding what type of content you want to push out, think of who needs what information and when.
 What is the best way for each of the individuals involved to consume this information individually and collectively?
 This approach will not only make your ABM outreach efforts much more impactful, it will help you plan and schedule out your workload as well.

 4. Make the most out of your MarTech stack